-Total expenses increased by approximately \$11.2 million to \$103.6 million for the year ended December 31, 2009 compared to \$92.4 million for the year ended December 31, 2008.
+Total expenses increased by approximately \$9.8 million to \$102.2 million for the year ended December 31, 2009 compared to \$92.4 million for the year ended December 31, 2008.
 The increase was primarily a result of:

-- An increase in real estate operating expenses and real estate taxes and insurance of approximately \$3.3 million, and depreciation and amortization of \$5.9 million, which were primarily from the acquisition of a property in Texas in May 2008, the acquisition of two properties located in Virginia and Missouri in December 2008, the acquisition of two properties located in Virginia and Minnesota that were acquired in June 2009 and the acquisition of another property in Virginia in September 2009. - An increase in interest expense of approximately \$1.6 million primarily as a result of the addition of the Term Loan, which was borrowed in October 2008; and was partially offset by lower average interest rates during the year ended December 31, 2009 compared to the year ended December 31, 2008. - O An increase in general and administrative expenses of \$0.6 million, which was primarily the result acquisition costs of \$643,000 that were recorded in during the year ended December 31, 2009 related to the acquisition of two properties in June 2009 and the acquisition of a property in September 2009.
+- An increase in real estate operating expenses and real estate taxes and insurance of approximately \$3.1 million, and depreciation and amortization of \$5.2 million, which were primarily from the acquisition of a property in Texas in May 2008, the acquisition of two properties located in Virginia and Missouri in December 2008 and the acquisition of two properties located in Virginia and Minnesota that were acquired in June 2009. - O An increase in interest expense of approximately \$1.6 million primarily as a result of the addition of the Term Loan, which was borrowed in October 2008; and was partially offset by lower average interest rates during the year ended December 31, 2009 compared to the year ended December 31, 2008. - O An increase in general and administrative expenses of \$0.2 million, which was primarily the result of acquisition costs that were recorded during the year ended December 31, 2009 related to the acquisition of two properties in June 2009.
 We had 43 and 41 employees as of December 31, 2009 and 2008, respectively, at our headquarters in Wakefield.